JonKing93/Github-Tutorial-Workshop/workshop/04-publish.md

 <br>
 # Public vs. Private

 When you publish a repository on Github, you have the option to set it as a public or private repository.
-A public repository can be viewed by anyone on Github while a private repository is only visible to you and invited collaborators.
+A public repository can be viewed by anyone on Github, while a private repository is only visible to you and invited collaborators.
 If your project contains sensitive information, you'll probably want to use a private repository.
 Otherwise, I encourage you to make your repositories public for several reasons:

 #### 1. Ease of access
 Quite simply, public repositories make it easier for collaborators to find and access your work.